rebeca-apergis/PracticeRepo/README.md

-git checkout -b branchname = creates a new branch git branch = lists all the branches git checkout <commit-hash> = pulls your files to the state of the selected commit
+git checkout -b branchname = creates a new branch git branch = lists all the branches git checkout <commit-hash> = pulls your files to the state of the selected commit git merge = merges changes from other branches into your main.

+This is a change from branch2.